This website is dedicated to the Hungarian born stamp dealers Béla, Géza, Eugen and Frank Sekula.

 Georges stayed in Lausanne, and after several years of selling all kinds of goods he finally settled with what would also become his passion: cash registers.

-The youngest brother Rodolphe moved to Bern where he not only made a living as a merchant, but he also committed to local politics.
+The youngest brother Rodolphe moved to Bern where he not only made a living as a merchant, but later also committed to local politics as a social demorat.

 In 1966 he became a communal councillor of Münchenbuchsee.

 Postcard — May 31, 1938